xiaoran007/GRP-AVM/markdown/test_record/Pro_mode_testV1.md

 | negative number | input negative number | -2     | input error message | result page         | fail[12] |
 | null            | no input              | null   | input error message | error page          | fail[13] |

-fail[12]: the negative number of the bathrooms number should be illagel input.
+fail[12]: the negative number of the bathrooms number should be illegal input.

-fail[13]: when the bathrooom value is null, it will return to the value error page, rather than input error message.
+fail[13]: when the bathroom value is null, it will return to the value error page, rather than input error message.

 #### test on floors number